digitalbor/PlayerController/README.md

 You can run the tests using Maven from the command line.
 The base URL can be configured either directly or via environment name.

+### Run with default command (default test suite and env will be used):

+mvn clean test

 ### Run with environment name:

 mvn clean test -Denv=qa